TechneWare/SmarterMail.Cli/README.md

 By entering IPs such as `80.244.11.0/24` into your blocklist, you can effectively block all the IPs on the `80.244.11.x` subnet with a single entry.
 We can feel pretty comfortable doing this, as 36 out of 254 IPs, or about 14.2% of the IPs on this subnet, have been found to be bad actors.
 Thus, this subnet could be considered to have a bad reputation and deserves a CIDR entry on the blocklist, shortening the list by 35 entries.

 The `/24` represents the number of bits used in the subnet mask and, thus, the portion of the IP address that contains the subnet.
 In this case, `255.255.255.0` or `11111111 11111111 11111111 00000000` in binary.
 Therefore, we can see that the size of this subnet is the number of IP addresses that can fill out the last segment of the address.
 In this case, 256(0->255), minus 1 for the broadcast address(255), and minus 1 for the 0 address(Legacy broadcast/modern ignore), which leaves you with 254 useable addresses on the subnet.

 However, it can get more complicated since /24 might not accurately describe the 80.244.11.0 subnet.

-Consider this: what if the IP list looked more like this:
+Consider this: what if the IP list looked more like:
 ```logos
 80.244.9.65
 80.244.10.118